MartV0/personal-site/content/posts/variable_sized_on_stack.md

 Here we could simply do `rbp-6`.
 However, this would stop working once we create a different sized array.

-To solve this we can store the offset of the array in another local variable, and calculate the address using that offset.
+To solve this we can, for example, store the offset of the array in another local variable, and calculate the address using that offset.
 | address | | |
 |-|-|-|
 | 10 | | <-- rsp, growing stack pointer|